 Affordable Requirements Ordinance (ARO)

 See a list of rental properties made available through the ordinance and other city programs.
-To receive updates on for-sale units as they become available, please contact email@example.com and ask to be added to the Chicago Community Land Trust mailing list.
+To see a list of affordable homes for sale created via the ARO, please visit the Chicago Housing Trust website.

 To determine if a project is located within a Pilot area, enter the project address in the ARO Web Form.